 Although this coat is helpful in regulating their internal temperature, it can get too long.
 It is probably a good idea to give your Samoyed a little trim at the beginning of the summer.

 Samoyeds have developed the physical ability to pant heavily to reduce their internal temperature.
-So if you see your dog panting away, you don’t necessarily need to be concerned, but it may be a sign that they are getting hotter and could use a little reprieve.
+So if you see your dog panting away, you don’t necessarily need to be concerned, but it may be a sign that Samoyed is getting hotter and could use a little reprieve.

 How Can You Help Your Samoyed Stay Cool?

 As we have learned, if you live in a warm climate, you can still safely take home a Samoyed, but there are a few things you need to know.
-If it is an exceptionally hot day, or if you can tell your Samoyed is getting a little over-heated, there are a few preventative measures you can take to ensure they don’t become uncomfortable.
+If it is an exceptionally hot day, or if you can tell your Samoyed is getting a little over-heated, there are a few preventative measures you can take to ensure that your Samoyed doesn’t become uncomfortable.

-- Make sure your Samoyed always has access to cold drinking water.
+- Make sure your Samoyed dog always has access to cold drinking water.

 - Talk them out for their daily exercise early in the morning or later in the evening.